The BMA cohort study of 2006 medical graduates is a 10 year longitudinal study of

-The ninth and penultimate BMA Cohort Doctor report provides information on the work and experiences of cohort doctors who are mostly progressing through specialty training or are working as qualified GPs.
-This report also provides insights into career
+This year is the tenth and final survey round and provides information on the experiences of cohort doctors who are mostly progressing through specialty training or working as qualified GPs.
+The report provides insights into career

 Download the full report